Please fill in our form and one of our experts will get back to you. Alternatively, call our 24 hour number on: 0113 245 8549

 If a Coroner opens an investigation into an individual’s death they will liaise with that person’s family (or solicitors, if instructed); the healthcare professionals involved and, potentially, the Police.
 A post-mortem report will be prepared following an autopsy which may help the Coroner with the cause of death.

 Following written submissions, a Pre-Inquest Review will likely be heard before the Coroner at the Coroner’s Court.
-This Pre-Inquest Review will address any outstanding issues and give the Deceased’s family and the Hospital or other organisation the opportunity of submitting their verbal view on the issues.
+This Pre-Inquest Review will address any outstanding issues and give the Deceased’s family and the Defendant Hospital Trust the opportunity of submitting their verbal view on the issues.
 These issues could include, for example:

 - Who should be called to give witness evidence?